FirstLegoLeague/launcher/docs/example-hw-configs.md

 <img src="./images/4 computers.png" style="width:75%">

-* Software installed on one computer (head ref computer), only browers are used on the other computers.
+* Software installed on one computer (head ref computer), only browsers are used on the other computers.
 * 1st and 2nd computers are used for Scorekeepers and Timer
   1. Open browser tab for scoresheet
   1. Open browser tab for Timer (either on 1st or 2nd computer)